filamentphp/filament/packages/forms/docs/06-advanced.md

 }
 ```

-If you're writing a form for an admin panel resource or relation manager, and you wish to check if a form is `create`, `edit` or `view`, use the `$context` parameter:
+If you're writing a form for an App Framework resource or relation manager, and you wish to check if a form is `create`, `edit` or `view`, use the `$context` parameter:

 ```php
 function (string $context) {